 3.4.5.1.
-Posting, getting or modifying a Payment/Transfer Request
+Posting and getting a Payment/Transfer Request

-For posting, getting or modifying a Payment Request on behalf of a Merchant, or a Transfer Request on behalf of an Ordering Party, the PISP only an access token that it can get from the ASPSP through an OAUTH2 Client Credentials flow.
+For posting or getting a Payment Request on behalf of a Merchant, or a Transfer Request on behalf of an Ordering Party, the PISP can use an access token that can be retrieved from the ASPSP through an OAUTH2 Client Credentials flow.